- Amount: up to $25,000 for conferences; $10,000 to $15,000 for workshops and seminars; up to $6,000 for planning meetings

 - Two-page CV of principal organizer.

-- A list of those invited with their CVs (two pages maximum).
+- A participant list of those invited with their CVs (two pages maximum per CV).
 This list should clearly differentiate between those who have agreed to participate in the event and those whose participation is not confirmed.
 This list should also specify paper writers and discussants.
 Participation of scholars from academic institutions in Taiwan is expected.
 Participation of scholars from outside the China field is strongly encouraged.

 - For conferences only: an appendix containing abstracts (of approximately 150-200 words) for each paper to be presented at the conference.